phreeza/manuscript_axon_potentials/doc/manuscript.md

 To characterize the spatiotemporal dynamics of the evoked EFP, the time course of the potential was calculated for several locations along the axon trunk.
 We divided our analysis into 2 frequency bands by filtering the responses.
-These frequency components are sometimes referred to as the LFP and the MUA (see Methods).
+These frequency components are sometimes referred to as the LFP and the MUA (see Materials and Methods).

-Because we first wanted to study the effect of the rate pulse on the EFP, we low-pass filtered the EFP responses with a cut-off frequency of 1 kHz ([@fig:bigtree]B).
-This removed most of the contributions of individual spikes, while the population-level signal remained.
-The distribution of maximum amplitudes of these responses are shown by the  colored contour lines in [@fig:bigtree]A and the colored voltage traces in [@fig:bigtree]B. Surrounding the terminal zone of the axon bundle, amplitudes showed the double-lobed shape typical of a dipole.
+Because we first wanted to study the effect of the Gaussian rate pulse on the EFP, we low-pass filtered the EFP responses with a cut-off frequency of 1 kHz ([@fig:bigtree]B).
+This filtering removed most of the contributions of individual spikes, while a population-level signal remained.
+The distribution of maximum amplitudes of these responses are shown by the  colored contour lines in [@fig:bigtree]A and the colored voltage traces in [@fig:bigtree]B. Surrounding the terminal zone of the axon bundle, amplitudes showed a double-lobed shape that is typical of a dipole.

-In [@fig:bigtree]B, all the responses showed a biphasic or monophasic deflection that was elicited by the population firing rate pulse.
+In [@fig:bigtree]B, the responses mostly showed monophasic deflection that was elicited by the population firing rate pulse.
 This deflection was visible at all recording locations.
-The deflection reverses polarity in the middle of the terminal zone of the bundle ([@fig:bigtree]B).
-The polarity reversal occurs by a decrease of the amplitude to zero and a subsequent reappearance with reversed polarity, as opposed to a polarity reversal through a gradual shift in phase.
+In the radial direction from the axon tree, i.e. in horizontal direction in the figure, the amplitude decays.
+In the axial direction along the axon tree, ie in vertical direction in the figure, the voltage deflection reverses polarity in the middle of the terminal zone of the bundle ([@fig:bigtree]B).
+The polarity reversal occurs by a decrease of the amplitude to zero and a subsequent reappearance with reversed polarity (as opposed to a polarity reversal through a gradual shift in phase).
 This behaviour is also typical for a dipolar field potential.

 The point of the polarity reversal coincides roughly with the middle of the terminal zone.
 This means that the absolute value of the response amplitude